ncisrc/fetch-api/README.md

 # fetchApi

-This is a very very (very) light alternative to Axios when using VueJS or Laravel in API mode (appliction/json header).
+This is a very light (<2 Ko) alternative to Axios when using VueJS or Laravel in API mode (appliction/json header).
 It's based on the native javascript [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) function.

 # Usage